Isuzu Panther: Crosswind (Philippines)

 In the Philippines, the Crosswind replaced the Hi-Lander in 2001, and was given a major redesign in early 2005 from the "Hi-Lander Crosswind" to just "Crosswind" as well as "Sportivo".
 Minor facelifts were given in 2007 and 2009 to the same format.
 Then it got facelifted again in 2010 featuring a halogen projector type headlamp, redesigned front grille with chrome ornament for the higher variants, amber side mirror led indicators, redesigned spare wheel cover (XUV and Sportivo), and an integrated rear bumper diffuser for the XUV and Sportivo variants.

 In 2015, it got facelifted again for the fourth time.
 It went back from projector type headlamps to simpler multi-reflector redesigned headlamps and also the front bumper and grille are redesigned.
 In 2017, the XUV and Sportivo X gets a different instrument cluster similar to the modern Isuzu Panther.

 In 2017, IPC introduced the Black Series limited edition models available for the XT, XUV and Sportivo X variants which features black front grille, smoked headlamps, black alloy wheels (with red pinstripe for the Sportivo X), black side mirrors (silver for the Sportivo X), black rear spoiler, black spare wheel cover (XUV and Sportivo X), and comes with a roof basket as standard.

 It was discontinued in 2017 after it sold off its final units due to the Philippines' enforcement of rules for Euro IV emission standards by 2017.

-The Crosswind for the Philippine market is available in:
+The Crosswind for the Philippine market was available in: